 - 77% of Irish YouTube users access the site at least once a week.

-- 1 in 3 people spend as much time watching YouTube as they do TV.
+- 1 in 3 people spends as much time watching YouTube as they do TV.

 - 31% of Irish users view tutorial videos regularly.

-Of course there is more to social media than just those three sites, although we recommend you carefully consider your Audience before committing to the fringe social networks.
+Of course, there is more to social media than just those three sites, although we recommend you carefully consider your Audience before committing to fringe social networks.